Romanian Intelligence Service: Known operations

-In March 2005, three Romanian journalists were kidnapped in Iraq by unknown abductors (later described as members of the Muadh ibn Jabal Brigades) in Baghdad's al-Mansour district.
+On March 28, 2005, three Romanian journalists were kidnapped in Iraq by unknown abductors (later described as members of the Muadh ibn Jabal Brigades) in Baghdad's al-Mansour district.
 A few weeks after being kidnapped, the terrorists broadcast a tape on Al-Jazeera stating that they would kill the journalists if Romania did not withdraw its 860 troops from Iraq.
 However, due to efforts of the Romanian intelligence community and the collaboration between several intelligence agencies, the group were freed on May 23, 2005, when they were placed in the hands of the Romanian Embassy in Baghdad.
 It is believed that Florian Coldea (the former deputy director of the SRI) coordinated the rescue operation.

-On 28 February 2008, the Romanian counter-intelligence officers arrested a Bulgarian military attaché, Petar Marinov Zikolov, and a Romanian NCO, Floricel Achim.
+On February 28, 2008, the Romanian counter-intelligence officers and Organized Crime and Terrorism Division of the Romanian Interior Ministry arrested a Bulgarian military attaché, Petar Marinov Zikolov, and a Romanian NCO, Floricel Achim.
 They have been prosecuted with charges of espionage.
 It is believed that the leaked information might have been sent to Russia or Ukraine.
 The Bulgarians have denied any connection with Zikolov.
 This has been one of the few espionage cases that have received media attention.